Generic Name: Norethindrone (Contraceptive) (nor ETH in drone)

 How is this medicine (Jencycla) best taken?

-Use Jencycla (norethindrone tablets (contraceptive)) as ordered by your doctor.
+Use Jencycla (norethindrone (contraceptive)) as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.

 - Take tablet with or without food.
 Take with food if it causes an upset stomach.

-- If you throw up or have diarrhea, Jencycla (norethindrone tablets (contraceptive)) may not work as well to prevent pregnancy.
+- If you throw up or have diarrhea, Jencycla (norethindrone (contraceptive)) may not work as well to prevent pregnancy.
 Use an extra form of birth control, like condoms, until you check with your doctor.

 - Do not skip doses, even if you are spotting, bleeding, or feel sick to your stomach.

 - If you miss 2 periods in a row, take a pregnancy test before starting a new cycle.